ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Building a SaaS as a solo developer is a challenging task.
 You have to wear multiple hats and be proficient in various technologies…</blockquote>

 <h3>4.
-Stripe Payment using .NET 8 Core Microservice and React JS - <a href="https://medium.com/@cprafulm_3258/stripe-payment-using-net-8-core-microservice-and-react-js-b06e24fcc876" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to Generating PDFs with Next.js: A Professional’s Perspective (using html2pdf) - <a href="https://medium.com/@naimul.h.abeer/the-ultimate-guide-to-generating-pdfs-with-next-js-a-professionals-perspective-using-html2pdf-d97a5f84b69e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Praful Chauhan`**
+✍️ **posted by `Naimul Haq Abeer`**

-<blockquote>In this blog, we will walk through the process of integrating Stripe payments into a .NET 8 Core Microservice architecture with a React JS…</blockquote>
+<blockquote>Generating PDFs programmatically is a common requirement for various web applications, such as invoicing systems, reports, or certificates.</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>